JackBuh/vialer-js/docs/manuals/deployment.md

 ## Release process
-The Vialer-js deploy process makes a distinction between a beta release and a public release.
-The beta version and the public version are two separate (Firefox/Chrome) store entries.
-Semver (x.x.x) is used with the following
-disinctions:
+The Vialer-js deploy process knows alpha, beta and production release channels.
+Each channel has its own separate Firefox/Chrome store entry.
+A release will always be targetting the alpha channel first, so our bleeding-edge users can verify in a week that the release works as expected.
+An alpha release will always be a MINOR or a MAJOR semver version bump.
+Suppose the current public version is `4.0.0`.
+Then the next alpha release will either be `4.1.0` or `5.0.0`, depending on the nature of the changes.
+Basically the following applies:

-* MAJOR version when you make incompatible API changes
+* MAJOR when an incompatible API change influences (external) modules
-* MINOR version when you add functionality in a backwards-compatible manner
+* MINOR when new functionality is added in a backwards-compatible manner
-* PATCH version when you make backwards-compatible bug fixes.

-Suppose the current public version is `2.3.4`.
-Then the next (patch) public release will be `2.3.5`.
-We first deploy a beta release with a postfix deploy number on the current version, e.g. `2.3.4.0`.
-The beta release could proof to be unsuccessful during a one-week blackbox testing period.
-In that case, a new beta version `2.3.4.1` is published, until we are convinced that the release is stable.
-The public release is then done as `2.3.5`.
+Semver PATCH versions are bumped while the alpha version needs to be updated, due to unencounted bugs or inconsistencies.
+So, `4.1.0` becomes `4.1.1`, `4.1.2`, or `5.0.0` becomes `5.0.1`, `5.0.2`, etc., depending on the amount of bugfix releases needed.

+When the alpa testusers report a succesful release after a week, we proceed by publishing the beta version to our larger testusers pool in the beta channel.
+Then after a week again, when our beta testusers didn't encounter any problems, we proceed by publish the production version to our main users.

 ## Preparation